Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-We build up the proof of Lemma~\ref{le:critunbal} gradually via an induction argument, at each step of which we bound the probability that droplets of certain (increasingly large) sizes are internally spanned.
+(Recall again that $\ispan(D)$ is the event that the $\stabu$-droplet $D$ is internally spanned.)
+The proof of~\eqref{eq:critunbal} will only be given towards the end of this section, in Lemma~\ref{le:critunbal}.
+We build up to that proof gradually via an induction argument, at each step of which we bound the probability that droplets of certain (increasingly large) sizes are internally spanned.

+During the course of this section we shall use a large number of constants, with various dependencies.
+The main constants we shall use are $\delta(\beta)$, for $2\leq\beta\leq 2\alpha+1$, and the constants $\delta$ (which will appear in Lemma~\ref{le:critunbal}), $\xi$ (from the definition of a critical droplet), and $\epsilon$ (which will be used in the proof of Theorem~\ref{th:lowerunbal} in Section~\ref{se:lowerunbalend}).
+These will be chosen so that

+by which we mean that the constants are chosen from left to right, so that each is sufficiently small depending on all previous constants.
+Later in the section we shall introduce two further sequences of constants.
+The relationships between these new constants and those in~\eqref{eq:constants1} will be set out explicitly in~\eqref{eq:constants2} and~\eqref{eq:constants3}, below.